cxqNet/AI4VA2024/README.md

    git config --global http.postBuffer 524288000
    ```

-## Usage of DeepGaze IIE and MDS-ViTNet
+## 🚀Usage of DeepGaze IIE and MDS-ViTNet
 To perform inference with DeepGaze IIE and to train and perform inference with MDS-ViTNet, follow these steps:

 ### Setting Up Virtual Environment py38